Faculty and Researchers

 High-energy Astrophysics

 X-ray observations have revealed that the universe is hot and energetic.
 My research focuses on high-energy phenomena occurring in our galaxy.
-I am also developing the CCD detector onboard the XRISM satellite.
+To further promote observational study, I have developed the CCD detector onboard the XRISM satellite.
+As the Principal Investigator of the SUIM project, I am also developing the X-ray camera dedicated to atmospheric observations, which will be installed on the exposed area of the International Space Station.